Khushi-7git/PDFusion/README.md

 **"Don't just read — ask."**

-PDFfusion is a modern, AI-powered web application that allows users to upload PDF documents and ask questions about their content using natural language processing.
+PDFfusion is a modern, AI-powered web application that allows users to upload PDF documents and ask questions about their content .
 Built with Flask and LangChain, it provides an intuitive chat interface for document analysis.

 ## 🌟 Features